Ypertex/blog/content/articles/better-decision-making/index.md

 {{<note class="alert-info">}}
 ###### <i class="las la-question-circle"></i> Wait, What's a Decision Exactly?

 Good question.
 In the context of this article, a decision is a *choice between two or more available options*.
-If there's only one option, there's no decision to make---it's already decided.
+If there's only one option, there's no decision to make—it's already decided.

 ###### <i class="las la-question-circle"></i> And What's a Good Decision?

-In my definition, a decision is good if it strengthens your position to *"stay in the game"*---as Simon Sinek describes the goal of the infinite game of life or business.
+In my definition, a decision is good if it strengthens your position to *"stay in the game"*—as Simon Sinek describes the goal of the infinite game of life or business.
 A good decision increases your will and/or resources to keep playing it.

 ###### <i class="las la-question-circle"></i> And Who Am I to Talk About Decision Making?